jamesponeal/sinatra-to-rails-reference/rails-routes.md

 For example, to edit a listing that belongs to a category, both the category and listing must be passed along with the route, and the method call will happen on the listing controller.

 ```<%= link_to 'Edit Listing', edit_category_listing_path(@category, @listing) %>```

+Clicking on this link will make a get request to the server, and call an 'edit' method in a file called 'listings_controller.rb', which will also render a view called 'edit.html.erb' in the 'views/listings' folder.
+Rails magic... it's a beautiful thing.

 ##Example Routes for Categories and Listings: